Ukraine repels large Russian missile and drone attack that injures civilians in Kyiv | Law-Order

 - Ukraine

-Ukraine air defences shot down 20 Iranian-made drones fired by Russia mostly at the Kyiv region Thursday night, but wreckage fell on four districts of the capital, wounding two people and destroying several homes, officials said.
+Ukrainian officials said air defences shot down 20 Iranian-made drones fired by Russia mostly at the Kyiv region early Thursday, but wreckage fell on four districts of the capital, wounding two people and destroying several homes.

 The latest barrage by the Kremlin's forces began shortly after midnight, and explosions shook different parts of the city.
 Two people were hospitalised with shrapnel wounds, authorities said.

 In the capital, rescuers extinguished a fire in a 16-story building, as well as in a non-residential building, the Interior Ministry said.
-Debris also damaged the frontage of a 25-story apartment building, it said.
+Debris also smashed into the frontage of a 25-story apartment building, it said.

 Russian strikes have become a grim part of everyday life in Ukraine over the almost 17 months of the war.

-Volodymyr Motus, a 22-year-old resident of the 25-story building, carefully picked his way across the floor a destroyed apartment, his footsteps accompanied by the sound of shattered glass.
+In the aftermath of the nighttime attack on Kyiv, Volodymyr Motus, a 22-year-old resident of the 25-story building, carefully picked his way across the floor of a destroyed apartment, his footsteps crunching shattered glass.
 The mangled furniture was coated in a thick layer of dust.

 "I was in my apartment and suddenly I heard a boom, that's all.
 Then the alarm went off and I went down to the shelter."
 He said that some people were injured, but they were all alive.

+During the summer, attacks came less frequently, but they still strike unpredictably across the country.

-Ukraine's human rights chief Dmytro Lubinets wrote on Telegram, “It should be explained that each air alarm' in Ukraine is like playing Russian roulette...
-It's unknown the number of people who could be affected, and it is uncertain from which part of Ukraine bad news about the strike of an enemy drone or missile will come.”
+Ukraine's human rights chief Dmytro Lubinets wrote on Telegram, "It should be explained that each air alarm' in Ukraine is like playing Russian roulette...
+It's unknown the number of people who could be affected, and it is uncertain from which part of Ukraine bad news about the strike of an enemy drone or missile will come."
 The Ukrainian military said it also intercepted two Russian cruise missiles.
-The statement said one ballistic missile was not intercepted, although it did not explain what damage the missile caused.
+The statement said one ballistic missile wasn't intercepted, although it didn't explain what damage the missile caused.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)